Jambalaya Chicken

 Instructions

-Seasoning the chicken adds flavor to the dish.
+Browning the chicken adds a layer of depth to the overall flavor.

 Finishing Touches